yifu0529/github.io/Pages/projects.md

 *Energy and Power Group (Led by Prof. McCulloch) & Power Electronics Group (Led by Prof. Rogers), University of Oxford*

 - The project is supported by the EPSRC project, Robust Extra low-cost solar nano-grid (RELCON).
-- Model the power flow in the networked microgrids considering droop control and smart load shedding.
+- Modeled the power flow in the networked microgrids considering droop control and smart load shedding.
 - Constructed a distributionally robust joint chance-constrained optimization (DR-JCC) framework for controlling networked microgrids considering solar generation uncertainty and utility contingencies.
-- Develop an easy and fast solving method for the NP-hard optimal Bonferroni approximation.
+- Developed an easy and fast solving method for the NP-hard optimal Bonferroni approximation.
 - The research has been published in IEEE Smart Grids jounral and CDC conference.

 **Green Radio: Dynamic power saving configuration for mobile networks**